-Invertebrate data were collected using techniques described in detail in Dugan et al. 2015 and led by researchers from Coastal Restoration Consultants, Inc., and the University of California, Santa Barbara.
+Invertebrate data were collected using techniques described in detail in Dugan et al. 2015 and led by scientists from Coastal Restoration Consultants, Inc., and the University of California, Santa Barbara.
 Common examples of macroinvertebrate indicator taxa in southern California include talitrid amphipods (Megalorchestia spp.), and the common sand crab (Emerita analoga).
-Invertebrates were surveyed on 28 December 2016, 18 July 2017, 8 March 2018, 15 August 2018, and 7 March 2019 and led by University of California, Santa Barbara scientists, David Hubbard and Dr. Jenifer Dugan.
-Six within-restoration transects were surveyed and compared to data from six control transects located several hundred meters south of the restoration area (Figure 19).
-Additional sieving of sand adjacent to vegetation patches to assess dune beetle presence occurred on the 8 March 2018 survey (Figure 20).
+Invertebrates were surveyed on 28 December 2016, 18 July 2017, 8 March 2018, 15 August 2018, and 7 March 2019 and led by expert beach scientists, David Hubbard and Dr. Jenifer Dugan.
+Surveys for this reporting period were scheduled for Spring 2020; however, they were cancelled due to COVID-19.
+Surveys are anticipated to resume in Year 5.
+Six within-restoration transects were surveyed and compared to data from six control transects located several hundred meters south of the restoration area (Figure 17).
+Additional sieving of sand adjacent to vegetation patches to assess dune beetle presence occurred on the 8 March 2018 survey.
 For additional method details, refer to the Santa Monica Beach Restoration Pilot Project Implementation and Monitoring Plan (October 2016).

-Figure 19.
+Figure 17.
 Photograph of researchers conducting invertebrate core surveys (7 March 2019).

 Upper beach fauna: There is little evidence that upper beach fauna has responded to the change in management at the pilot project site yet.
 There has been little or no contrast between samples at the control site and the demonstration project.
 The December 2016 baseline surveys indicated low background levels of upper beach invertebrates (e.g., beach hoppers, Megalorchestia minor and M. benedictii) at between 300-400 individuals per meter of shoreline, with similar numbers at the restoration site and the control site.
 These data are indicative of the frequent beach grooming regime prior to restoration.
 Analyses of the December 2016 and July 2017 data indicate similar results for both surveys.
-Data from the March 2018 and subsequent surveys were not available at the time of publication of this report but are currently being processed in the laboratory.
+Data from the March 2018 and subsequent surveys were not able to be retrieved at the time of publication of this report due to logistical issues related to COVID-19, but they will be included in the Year 5 report.
 Further surveys will help assess whether there is divergence between the control site and restoration site over time.

-Fauna associated with dune vegetation: There has been no significant difference in aerial insects captured on yellow sticky cards to date between control and pilot project sites.
+Fauna associated with dune vegetation: There has been no significant difference in aerial insects captured on yellow sticky cards to date between control and pilot project sites, during the first two years of project implementation.
+Subsequent survey data have not been processed due to COVID-19.
 Other observations suggest that invertebrates associated with plants are responding to the restoration.
 Dune beetles rapidly colonized the pilot project.
-Dune beetles were not present during the baseline monitoring (December 2016) surveys but were present during the July 2017 surveys and all subsequent surveys; these data indicate that dune beetles colonized post-restoration, an event likely attributable to the presence of new vegetation.
-In March 2019, hundreds of migrating painted lady butterflies were present nectaring on flowers in the demonstration area and were not feeding in the control area.
+Dune beetles were not present during the baseline monitoring (December 2016) surveys but were present during the July 2017 surveys and all subsequent surveys; these data indicate that dune beetles colonized post-restoration, an event likely attributable to the presence of new vegetation (Figure 18).

-Figure 20.
-Dune beetle identified on vegetation within the restoration area (8 March 2018).
+Figure 18.
+Dune beetle identified on vegetation within the restoration area (5 February 2020).